DOCUMENTATION TERMS

 Encapsulation:

 A three-pronged legal assessment for deciding what constitutes an “investment contract”, otherwise known as a security.
-Based on a 1946 U.S. Supreme Court case, the Howey test looks at whether an offer or sale of assets involves - (1) an investment of money (2) within a common enterprise and (3) with a reasonable expectation of profit to be derived from the efforts of others.
+Based on the 1946 U.S. Supreme Court case - the Howey test looks at whether an offer or sale of assets involves; (1) an investment of money (2) within a common enterprise and (3) with a reasonable expectation of profit to be derived - from the efforts of others.
 All three characteristics must be met for the offer to be considered a security.
 In addition to Howey, "Reves" may be used to examine and test clarify whether a note is classified - as a security or not.

 Interoperability:

-By injecting interoperability into all our digital interactiions open protocols can help to unravel the advantages that big-tech and traditional financial service institutions have stablished over recent decades and force them to compete on an equal footing.
+By injecting interoperability into digital interactions, open market protocols can help to unravel the advantages that big-tech - and conventional financial service institutions have established, over recent decades - and force them to compete on an equal footing.

 Internet protocol:

-An open protocol that defines how to format, address, and route packets of data/information between machines on the internet.
-Internet protocol, or IP, comprises the networking layer of the internet tech stack, which sits above the physical device layer.
+An established open market protocol, that defines how to format, address & route packets of data/information, between machines on the internet.
+Internet protocol or IP, comprises the networking layer of the internet tech stack which sits above the device layer.

 Mechanism Design:

-The field of mechanism design goes back more than 60 years, but its tools and lessons have been especially useful in auction theory, market design, social choice theory, and now, blockchains/ crypto/ web3.
-As opposed to game theory which establishes the dimensions of a strategic interaction and then explores the most behaviorally plausible outcomes the field of mechanism design begins not with the game, but a desired outcome.
-Mechanism design aims to reverse-engineer a game of some form so that this desired outcome is an equilibrium.
+The field of mechanism design is not new and goes back more than 60 yrs.
+It's tools were especially useful - in auction theory, market design, and social choice theory.
+As opposed to game theory where mechanism design begins not with the game but a desired outcome - and aims to "reverse-engineer" a game of some form so that this desired outcome is an equilibrium.

 Network effects:

 An economic phenomenon where the value of a network grows with the addition of each new node.
-Where corporations accrue power through economies of scale, the internet accrues power through network effects.
-Metcalfe’s law and Reed’s law are two popular mathematical formulations of the idea.
+The internet accrues power through network effects.
+Metcalfe’s law and Reed’s law are two popular mathematical formulations of the "network effects" idea.

 Permissionless:

-An open system iwher anyone can participate freely.
-Conversely, centralised gatekeepers, use permission - in business to extract rents, thwart competition, and consolidate market power.
+An open system where anyone can participate freely.
+Conversely centralised gatekeepers use permission - in business - to extract rents, thwart competition - and to consolidate their market power.

 Protocol:

-Technical standards for software that enable computers to communicate with one another.
-Think of protocols as analogous to natural languages,which enable people to communicate.
+Technical standards for software, that enable computer systems to communicate with one another.
+They are analogous to natural language systems, which enable people to openly communicate.

 Protocol coup:

-When the strongest nodes in a protocol network overtake it and effectively transform it into a corporate network.
-The threat of protocol coups is a structural weakness of federated networks.
+When the strongest nodes in a protocol network overtake it, and effectively transform it - into a corporate network.
+The threat of a protocol coup is a structural weakness, of all federated networks.

-A legacy era of tokens purported to maintain, a true stable price usually pegged to single currency reserve assets - like the U.S. dollar or regulated algorithmically by automated market-making processes.
+Digital assets, purported to maintain, a true "stable" price usually "pegged" to single currency reserve assets - like the US dollar or regulated algorithmically - by automated market-making services.

 State transition:

 The essence of computation.
-A state transition is what happens when a machine modifies its internal state, or memory, according to the logic of a processor.
-Blockchains are virtual computers that undergo state transitions according to their consensus mechanisms.
+A state transition, is what happens when a machine modifies its internal state or memory, according to the logic of a processor.
+Blockchains are virtual machines that undergo state transitions - according to a regulatory mechanism.

-Short for “token economics”, a field concerning the design of incentive systems for virtual economies, as in blockchain networks.
-Healthy systems should balance sources of market supply and demand - such as faucets and sinks - to maintain equilibrium.
+Short for “token economics” - an emergent field, concerning the design of incentive systems for virtual economies particularly as in blockchain networks.
+Efficient systems balance market supply and demand such as faucets and sinks - to maintain equilibrium.

 Tokens:

-Units of ownership in blockchain networks.
-Often thought of as digital assets or currencies, but more accurately defined as data structures that can track - quantities, permissions, and metadata for users.
-Tokens can be fungible, like bitcoin, or non-fungible, like NFTs.
+Units of ownership - within blockchain networks.
+Digital assets or digital currencies, but more accurately defined in L1VM terms as intelligent data structures (IFSC's) that track and swap quantities, permissions and metadata for network users and can be fungible or non-fungible.

 Verifiable Computation: